Skip to main content

 This is where AI-powered multilingual tools offer significant potential.
 Modern large language models can communicate fluently in dozens of languages, providing a scalable way to make essential information accessible to newcomers regardless of the language they speak.

-At WelcomeAide, our AI Newcomer Navigator is designed to serve newcomers in multiple languages.
+At WelcomeAide, our AI Newcomer Navigator is designed to serve newcomers in multiple languages with robust multilingual support.
 When a Farsi-speaking newcomer asks about enrolling their child in school, the Navigator can provide step-by-step guidance in Farsi, including which documents they need and where the nearest school district office is located.
-When a Tagalog-speaking newcomer needs to understand their rights as a tenant, they can access that information in the language they are most comfortable with.
+When a Tagalog-speaking newcomer needs to understand their rights as a tenant, they can access that settlement support in the language they are most comfortable with.

 This does not replace the need for human interpreters in complex or sensitive situations.
 A medical appointment, a legal consultation, or a child protection matter will always require qualified human interpretation.
 But for the hundreds of everyday questions that newcomers have - where to get a library card, how to transfer a driver's licence, which vaccinations their children need for school - AI-powered multilingual support can provide immediate, accurate, accessible answers.